Terifk/CyberDefender/README.md

 Assuming you have such a control node provisioned:

-* Bullet list
-  SSH into the control node and follow the steps below:
+  > SSH into the control node and follow the steps below:

   Copy roles files to /etc/ansible/roles.